+1000 La alan alda a

 1000 Instruction

 2000 Support Services

 3000 Enterprise and Community Services

 4000 Facilities Acquisition and Construction

 5000 Other Uses (Interagency/Fund

 Transactions and Debt Service)

 6000 Contingency

 7000 Unappropriated Ending Fund Balance

 Functions and sub-functions consist of activities that have similar operational objectives.
 Categories of activities in each of these divisions and subdivisions are grouped according to the principle that the activities could be combined, compared, related, and mutually exclusive.